 How to Post on LinkedIn

-Modern buyers have completely changed the buying process.
+The modern buyer have completely changed the buying process.
 They perform more independent research, actively seeking information on how to address their pain points.
 Thus, content plays a powerful role in social selling.
 As mentioned earlier, it drives credibility, thought-leadership, and awareness of individual sellers and your business’ solutions.

 However, the key is to understand what type of content to share, with whom, and when.
 Often, marketing produces top-of-the-funnel content designed to create brand awareness and drive traffic to the website.
 This type of content is useful for sellers to share sometimes.
 Additionally, sellers need access to much more targeted content specifically designed for a unique buyer persona at each stage of the buying process.

 As a sales leader, you must determine what kind of information your target buyer needs and when.
 For example, a CFO will want to easily understand the cost, time, resources needed, and expected ROI of a particular solution.
 On the other hand, the Head of Product will be more interested in how a solution will improve the team’s efficiency and workflow.
 Consequently, they require unique pieces of content that address their individual concerns.

 Another aspect to consider is when to use different types of content.
 For example, video messaging has proven to increase engagement on social platforms.
 Teach sellers how to incorporate a video for sales strategy so they understand what types of videos to record, the messaging to use, and when to share it.

 To achieve sustained social selling success, sellers should experiment with sharing different types of content to see how your audience responds.
 Then, focus on the ones that perform the best.Consider different types of #content for each type of #buyer and for specific stages of their journey.
 To achieve sustained #SocialSelling success, experiment sharing different types and see how your audience responds. @LinkedInExpert #ContentForSalesClick To Tweet